 "The links that were put on the internet that we had a problem with, that was done outside the college, but we wanted them to respect communication norms that are respectful and ethical," said Godbout.

 Godbout said there was no connection between today's decision and the arrest yesterday of 18-year-old El Mahdi Jamali.

 Jamali had previously supported Charkaoui on his personal Facebook page.

-RCMP requested Wednesday that Jamali and another teenager, Sabrine Djaermane, sign peace bonds because they had reason to believe they might commit a terrorism offence.
+RCMP requested Wednesday that Jamali and another teenager, Sabrine Djermane, sign peace bonds because they had reason to believe they might commit a terrorism offence.

-Both Jamali and Djaermane are enrolled at Collège de Maisonneuve.
+Both Jamali and Djermane are enrolled at Collège de Maisonneuve.